shoaibkh4n/sitemap-generator/readme.md

 If you'd like to contribute to the project, please follow the [contribution guidelines](/CONTRIBUTE.md).

-## License

-This project is licensed under the MIT License.

-## Acknowledgments

-Thanks to _Open Source Project A_ for inspiration.

 ## Contact

-For any inquiries or feedback, please contact _Your Name_.
+For any inquiries or feedback, please contact / message me _https://twitter.com/thesHoaibKh4n_